keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 {% endhighlight %}

 The super-set of object properties consists of `id`, `name`, `color` and `size`.
-In the Generic Extractor configuration, this is referred to as [`dataType`](#dataType).
+In the Generic Extractor configuration, this is [referred to as **`dataType`**](#data-type).
 If the `dataType` configuration is not set, a name is automatically generated.
-This merging of the object structure requires that the objects are compatible.
+Merging the object structure requires that the objects are compatible.

 The responses are merged into type-less tables.
 This means that values `42` and `apples` are perfectly compatible because they get converted to a string.
 Also, the scalar and array values are compatible because the scalar is [upgraded to an array](#upgrading-to-array).
-The following are the incompatible combinations:
+The following are incompatible combinations:

-- Scalar and object values
+- Scalar (simple) and object values
 - Object and array values

 For example, this would not be allowed: